ajossorioarana/ajossorioarana.github.io/content/about.md

 Consider reading by a fireplace with a glass of whisky as a sanity preserver (Although beer or wine could do the trick)

-Love going to the countryside or lake, sharing an *asado* and *guitarreada* with family and friends.
+Love going to the countryside or lake, sharing an *asado* and *guitarreada* with friends and family..

 [UBA]: http://www.fi.uba.ar/